dymodi/dymodi.github.io/personal.md

 author_profile: true
 ---

+I enjoy traveling and reading (novels, not papers) in my spare time.

-## Travel
+## Traveling  <a name="sometext"></a>

 I like to travel to different places in my spare time.
-I also enjoy photography and aerial photography.
+I also like photography and aerial photography.

 Rawok Glacier, China
 {% include youtubePlayer.html id="YifR2l8zBZQ" %}